gradoally/payments_counter/README.md

 2. **Counter-contracts** is a smart-contract of particular counter that has admin_addr and counter_num in it's storage
 3. **Counter-contract-minter** is a smart-contract that is able to mint counter-contracts on-chain and has counter-contract code in it's storage

+Note that you will run the spript ./use.sh to run all methods

 ### Deploy counter-minter

 This pattern will compile both counter-contract and counter-contract-minter, create a BOC-query for minting counter-contract-minter, and send BOC to blockchain.
 You can get the address of the newly deployed contract in the output.